 2) Find a compatible security system

-Many security systems require an Internet connection these days.
+Many security systems require an internet connection these days.
 However, you’ll want to ensure yours is compatible with your VoIP phone service.

-2 Scenarios Where You Must Call for Help
+Two Scenarios Where You Must Call for Help

 Your internet is down

-If your Internet is down or you’re having connectivity issues when trying to surf the web, send an email or watch videos, you’ll have to contact your ISP.
-If you are unable to connect to the internet there is no way for your VoIP service to work, so you must fix this issue first.
+If your internet is down or you’re having connectivity issues when trying to surf the web, send an email, or watch videos, you’ll have to contact your ISP.
+If you are unable to connect to the internet, there is no way for your VoIP service to work, so you must fix this issue first.

 You have call connectivity issues